 You and your family should take into account your overall cost of attendance, including basic tuition and fees, housing, transportation, books and personal expenses when deciding how you will finance your CSUN education.
 By combining grants, loans, scholarships, part-time employment, savings and contributions from your family, it is possible to make this investment affordable.

 However, this will take careful planning and not all students will qualify for grants and scholarships.
 Please contact the Financial Aid & Scholarship Department for assistance on how to finance your education.

 For the most up-to-date information regarding tuition and fees, refer to the Student Finance - University Cash Services website.

 Federal and state financial aid programs (grants, part-time jobs and student loans) are awarded to students who apply and meet eligibility requirements.

 - Complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA) as soon as possible.

-- The applications open Oct.
-1 for the coming school year.
+- The FAFSA and CADAA applications open in December for the coming 2024-2025 academic year.

-- The deadline for both applications is March 2 for the coming school year.
+- The priority consideration filing deadline for both applications is April 2 for the 2024-2025 academic year for California.